DannieBGoode/opensx70/_posts/2020/11/2020-11-10-pneumatics.md

 ## conclusions

 The main conclusion is simple.
 The shutter can go significantly much faster just by turning the needle counterclockwise.
-The RIB warns *NEVER MAX OUT THE NEEDLE* so lets keep that in mind.
+The RIB warns *DO NOT BOTTOM OUT THE VALVE* so lets keep that in mind.

 I contacted [Dr. Plummer](https://www.wtpoptics.com/about.html) to ask him about this.
 In the article "The photographic shutter as a *lens element*" in his ["Beyond Raytracing"](https://www.wtpoptics.com/BRdocB.html) paper he devises a formula and an experiment to the devise the merit of the inefficient shutter.
 In his own words: